gjbex/Workflows-for-HPC/source-code/snakemake/README.md

 1. `text-data`: simple Snakemake workflow that generates text data.
 1. `image-data`: Snakemake workflow that generates image data, contains a rule that uses wildcards.
+1. `environment.yml`: conda environment file for the workflows.